 Student response to this strategy

-When asked about what they like the most about PBL, students mention the knowledge gained, both general and topic-specific, working in a group environment, and sharing of ideas and opinions.
-Some students dislike working in a group, which has to do with group dynamics, and can be mitigated by having students self-select their groups.
+When asked about what they like the most about PBL, students mention the knowledge gained, both general and topic-specific, working in a group environment, and sharing ideas and opinions.
+Some students dislike working in a group, which has to do with group dynamics and can be mitigated by having students self-select their groups.

 Additional resources